Complexity of Jelly-No and Hanano games with various constraints: JELLY is NP-hard even with one bounded board dimension

-In order to reduce \textsc{3-Partition} to our version of \textsc{Jelly}, we must find a way to represent the integers and the triplets to be formed, with the idea that solving the part of the puzzle corresponding to some triplet should be equivalent to constructing a triplet in the original instance.
+Let all the blocks of jelly be pink.
+In order to reduce \textsc{3-Partition} to 1-Colour \textsc{Jelly}, we must find a way to represent the integers and the triplets to be formed, with the idea that solving the part of the puzzle corresponding to some triplet should be equivalent to constructing a triplet in the original instance.

-For the construction below, we refer the reader to Figure~\ref{1colbh}.
+For the following construction, we refer the reader to Figure \ref{1colbh}, which illustrates the reduction on a simplified instance with only two triplets.

 We represent integers $a_i$ as horizontal jellies of height 1 and width $a_i$ stored at the top right of the level on some continuous platform and order the triplets to be formed from $0$ to $m-1$.
 For each triplet $j > 0$, on the top left of the level, we add $3 \cdot j$ jellies of height 1 and width $2 \cdot B$.
 The idea of the reduction is that in order to access triplet $j$, we would need to use $3\cdot j$ of these additional jellies merged to the original jellies of length $a_i$.
 To achieve this goal, we introduce holes ever-increasing in length: to access the triplet $j$ we use a hole of length $2 \cdot j \cdot B + \frac{B}{2}$.
 Thus, a jelly of length $2\cdot j \cdot B + a_i$ cannot access the holes $0, \ldots, j-1$ but will fall through the $j^{th}$ hole.

 Each triplet corresponds to two jellies stuck to the ground and separated by a horizontal gap.
-As with the lengths of the holes, these horizontal gaps will be linearly increasing in length, starting from width B and adding $6\cdot B$ to each gap from right to left: for triplet number $j$, this gap will be $(6 \cdot j + 1) \cdot B$.
+As with the lengths of the holes, these horizontal gaps are linearly increasing in length, starting from width $B$ and adding $6\cdot B$ to each gap from right to left: for triplet number $j$, this gap will be $(6 \cdot j + 1) \cdot B$.
 This triplet is accessible by a platform of same size $(6 \cdot j + 1) \cdot B$, allowing to choose whether the played jelly should fall from the left or the right.